 Teaching experience and foci

 I have taught internationally in higher education, especially in Germany, South Africa and Norway.
 Topics included sociolinguistics (e.g. language attitudes, varieties of English), general linguistics (e.g. introduction to linguistics, phonology), applied linguistics (e.g. translation studies, methods in applied linguistics) and sign language linguistics (e.g. introduction to sign language linguistics, iconicity).
-At NTNU, I teach courses on (English) sociolinguistics on BA and MA level, and in the Take Credit programme for in-service teachers, such as Varieties of English (ENG1001), Global Englishes (ENG6026), Sociolinguistic Theory (SPRÅK3100) and independent study courses on sociolinguistic topics (SPRÅL3800).
+At NTNU, I teach courses on (English) sociolinguistics at BA and MA level, and in the Take Credit programme for in-service teachers, such as Varieties of English (ENG1001), Global Englishes (ENG6026), Sociolinguistic Theory (SPRÅK3100) and independent study courses on sociolinguistic topics (SPRÅL3800).

 Further, I am a member of the study programme council (studieprogramråd) for English.